 Within the National park is a demonstration forest, and 120 specimens of Gargano roe deer which has never cross-bred wander the forest just like they did in ancient times.
 You can see a couple penned in the demonstration forest.
 Bird life includes the rare lesser spotted woodpecker and the white-backed woodpecker and birds of prey like the sparrow-hawk, lawny owl and eagle-owl.
 There are also free-ranging Mucca Podolico cows, the milk of which is used to make Puglia's famous Caciocavallo podolico del Gargano cheese.

-Click the thumbnails to see the larger pictures in our gallery.
-The third picture is one of great promise, the newly opened Rifugio Sfilzi Posta Ristoro by famed Gargano food expert Fausta Munno and her husband.
+The third picture in our gallery is one of great promise, the newly opened Rifugio Sfilzi Posta Ristoro by famed Gargano food expert Fausta Munno and her husband.
 Ms Munno operates specialty food shops in Rodi and Monte Sant'Angelo, and her cooking is superb.

 The big excursions run from 8:30 to 4:30 pm and include a typical (large) lunch.
 Shorter tours without lunch can be arranged (3 hours)